abrahamoaks/Optimizing-Machine-Learning-Algorithms/README.md

 - Scikit-learn and Keras examples showcasing optimization techniques
 - Performance benchmarks and comparisons

-### 3. Resources
-- Research papers and articles on machine learning optimization
-- Links to relevant tutorials and online courses
-- References for further reading

 ## Getting Started

 To get started with optimizing machine learning algorithms using my repostory, follow these steps: